NebelNidas/Matcher/src/job4j/README.md

 ## Job lifecycle
 When you create a job, any overridden JobSettings will be applied immediately.
-The job's ID is also going to be set right away, either taking the supplied `JobCategory`'s ID directly, or, if created via the overloaded constructor, the `JobCategory`'s ID plus a semicolon and the supplied ID-appendix..
+The job's ID is also going to be set right away, either taking the supplied `JobCategory`'s ID directly, or, if created via the overloaded constructor, the `JobCategory`'s ID plus a semicolon and the supplied ID-appendix.

 Once you call `job.run()`, its state gets changed to `QUEUED`, and it will continue as described [above](#running-a-job).
 Once the JobManager decides it's time for the job to start, it will call the internal `Job::runNow` method.
 This is when the state gets updated to `RUNNING`, all subjobs are registered and the actual task gets executed.
 Note that subjobs don't get started automatically, they have to be ran individually from the parent job's `execute` method.
 A parent and its subjobs always run on the same thread.